Litter Hero – Queensland Country Bank Stadium

 The biggest challenge was to determine how the data would be recorded.
 This is due to the fluctuation of attendees at each game across the seasons.

-Although it could be speculated that attendance has a correlation to debris load, this was not supported as the lowest attendee rate in fact produced the highest numbers of debris load.
-For the purpose of analysis each game was assigned to their relevant game type, Cowboys Home Games, Rugby Union Games, National Soccer Games and Special Event Games.
+Although it could be speculated that attendance correlates with debris load, this was not supported as the lowest attendee rate produced the highest numbers of debris load.
+For analysis, each game was assigned to its relevant game type: Cowboys Home Games, Rugby Union Games, National Soccer Games and Special Event Games.

-Unfortunately with the increase in merchandising stands we saw an increase in the amount of tags, plastic hangers and cable ties collected during an event.
+Unfortunately, with the increase in merchandising stands, we saw a rise in the number of tags, plastic hangers, and cable ties collected during the event.
 TBF provided a ‘Vendors Guide to Sustainable Merchandising’ with advice on how to minimise their waste and dispose of litter debris accordingly.

 Future Opportunities